 If you're coming from Florence, the best way to get to San Gimignano is by bus rather than by train+bus since you skip the need to change from train to bus!
 The BusItalia Nord (formerly SITA) bus company departs from its Santa Maria Novella bus depot (located on one side of the train station as you face the station) and takes you to Poggibonsi, from there you catch the local bus to San Gimignano.
-By taking the bus the whole way, the timings are better coordinated with the bus change in Poggibonsi.
+By taking the bus the whole way, the timing is better coordinated with the bus change in Poggibonsi.

 From Siena, take bus 130/A from train station, and they will tell you whether you will need to change buses in Poggibonsi or not since sometimes it continues after the stop.

 There are other bus lines going to San Gimignano from nearby towns.
 From Certaldo, take bus 128.
 From Poggibonsi, there is also bus 133 but it takes a more roundabout way to get there (through Ulignano) so it takes a bit longer.